onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

 We sculpt the psychologies of our kids
 The better we infuse them with relevance - the better

-The free to choose network
-Relevance is sacred
-Relevance is about choice and comparison - with comparison we also get choice - we get the ranking

 What does humanity stand for?